NHL reaches agreement to send players to Olympics in Beijing

 “You have a dream of representing your country,” said U.S. defenseman Ryan McDonagh of the Lightning.
 “The Olympic Games are such a unique experience, and I think they do wonders for the sport of hockey.”

 The IOC under President Thomas Bach would not pay assorted costs in 2018, leading the NHL to turn away from the Olympics and league officials expressing their concerns about interrupting the season.
-But the CBA extension put Olympic participation back on the rails, and USA Hockey and Hockey Canada chose NHL general managers and coaches in anticipation that a deal would be reached.
+Fasel said officials worked off the 2014 agreement and then made tweaks because of the pandemic.

 Players ultimately decided it was worth handling any virus restrictions in Beijing, which could go above and beyond the quarantined bubbles of the 2020 playoffs.